cdub9/BH-Design-Plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin for Bluehost, Hostmonster and Justhost Design customers to add additional resources and tools to their website.
+Plugin for Bluehost, Hostmonster and JustHost Design customers to add additional resources and tools to their website.

 == Description ==

-This plugin allows clients of the Bluehost, Hostmonster and Justhost design customers to have the resources and tools needed for building and building a successful website.
+This plugin provides clients of the Bluehost, Hostmonster and Justhost design service with additional tools and resources to help them create and manage a successful website.

 **Includes**

 * **Social Media Widget** - Lets you add a link to your social media profiles in any widget area.
-* **YouTube Tutorial Videos** - Access to 22 YouTube videos used to help you manage and maintain your WordPress Website
+* **YouTube Tutorial Videos** - Access to 22 YouTube videos used to help you manage and maintain your WordPress Website.

 == Installation ==